mmistroni/EdgarApp/README.md

 -Dsmtp.password = password for the smtp host -Dsmtp.recipients = recipients of the email (comma separated address)

+Example command line:

+scala -Dsmtp.host=<yoursmpthost>
+      -Dsmtp.port=<yoursmtpport>
+      -Dsmtp.username=<smtp username>
+      -Dsmtp.password=<smtppassword>
+      -Dsmtp.recipients=<comma separated email addresses>
+      target\scala-2.11\edgarretriever.jar

+Alternatively, you can run an Example application which will download (and display) a bunch of Form4 filings and display it to output.
+To run the exampleApp simply type

+       scala -cp target\scala-2.11\edgarretriever.jar examples.ExampleApp

 EdgarActorRunner launch few actors in order to do its processing.